 Turbo Kit Basics

 If you want to improve your car’s performance, you should consider a turbo kit.
-A turbocharger is basically an exhaust driven air compressor because your engine is fundamentally an air pump.
-The power output is directly related to the amount of air that can be introduced into the cylinders.
+A turbocharger is basically an exhaust driven air compressor.
+Its because your engine is fundamentally an air pump.
+The power output is directly relates to the amount of air that feds into the cylinders.
 A normal engine is fed by atmospheric pressure, which averages less than 15 pounds per square inch.
-A turbo kit can generate power by forcing air into the engine at a much higher pressure, increasing power potential.
+A turbo kit can generate power by forcing air into the engine at a much higher pressure.
+This increases its power potential.

 Adding a turbo kit to your vehicle is a complicated process.
-Forced induction conversions (the addition of a turbocharger or supercharger) should be done with the utmost care and with a thorough understanding of the concepts that allow the system to operate smoothly.
+Forced induction conversions (the addition of a turbocharger or supercharger) should be done with the utmost care and with a thorough understanding of the concepts.
+This allows the system to operate smoothly.
 Here is a basic explanation of the main components that should be included in any basic turbo kit and what they do.

 Virtually all turbocharger systems will require intercooling for them to function properly.
 An intercooler is a kind of “air radiator” that cools the compressed intake charge after it leaves the turbocharger and before it reaches the engine.
 Without an intercooler, the pressurizing process heats the air too much, which can cause dangerous pre-detonation.

-The turbo manifold mounts the turbo on the engine and places the compressor blades in the exhaust stream so that the turbo can operate.
+The turbo manifold mounts the turbo on the engine and places the compressor blades in the exhaust stream.
+It helps the turbo system to operate.
 The Downpipe links the turbo with the rest of the exhaust piping, seamlessly linking it into the car’s existing exhaust system.